NUWCDIVNPT/stig-manager-docker/README.md

 ### Keycloak runs behind nginx

-In this orchestratiuon, nginx provides TLS service to the API and Keycloak.
+In this orchestration, nginx provides TLS service to the API and Keycloak.
 Client certificate authentication is required for access to the Keycloak authorization_endpoint.
 Client certificate authentication is unnecessary for API endpoints because access to the API is controlled by OIDC/OAuth2 tokens.

 The orchestration: